How to access your health records – Patient information leaflet

 • Access to a patient’s records after their death

-The duty of confidentiality remains after a service user has died.
+The duty of confidentiality remains after a patient has died.
 Under the Access to Health Records Act 1990, the personal representative of the deceased and people who may have a claim arising from the patient’s death are normally permitted access to the records.
-The Trust will usually require evidence that you are the personal representative i.e. executor of a Will, Letters of Administration, or that you have a claim arising out of the service
+The Trust will usually require evidence that you are the personal representative i.e. executor of a Will, Letters of Administration, or that you have a claim arising out of the patient’s death.
+The Trust are required to consider whether there are any previous wishes in respect of information sharing recorded in the patient’s health record.

 Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust